oguzhanbaser/NeuroSky-Race/README.md

 # NeuroSky-Race

+### If you want to use STM32F103 with this project, you should choose "stm32" branch.

 In this application you can use your attention level to control car speed.
 Application designed for two racers.
 You will need following items for this project:

     - NeuroSky Mindwave Sensors * 2